-Each year, Ontario Nature members are invited to attend the Annual General Meeting, which is often held in conjunction with a conference or a Provincial Issues Day session.
-These events are packed with interesting presentations from experts on a wide variety of natural history and conservation related subjects.
+Each year, Ontario Nature members are invited to attend the Annual Gathering, which is held in conjunction with the Annual General Meeting.
+These events are packed with interesting nature workshops and nature hikes from experts on a wide variety of natural history and conservation related subjects.

 Nature Conservation Awards